kaipartmann/Peridynamics.jl/docs/src/extension_api_reference.md

 ## Field shapes

 A storage field is declared with a field shape, which decides how many entries it has, what its element type is and how it is allocated.
+The table of shapes is in [Storages](@ref).

 ```@docs
 Peridynamics.PointScalar